Flomp/wanderer/docs/src/content/docs/develop/federation.md

 This technical documentation provides a detailed overview of how federation works in wanderer, including the types of objects exchanged, the structure of those objects, and how interactions such as mentions, likes, and follows are processed across instances.

 Below, you’ll find examples of the different JSON representations used in federated communication.
-These illustrate how wanderer encodes and interprets core actions and content as standardized `Note` objects.
+These illustrate how <span class="-tracking-[0.075em]">wanderer</span> encodes and interprets core actions and content as standardized `Note` objects.

 ## Context